-The Welfare Indicators Act challenges the Department of Health and Human Services to identify and set forth not only indicators of welfare dependence and welfare duration, but also predictors and causes of welfare receipt.
-Up to this point, welfare research has not established clear and definitive causes of welfare dependence.
-However, research has identified a number of risk factors associated with welfare utilization.
-For purposes of this report, the terms “predictors” and “risk factors” are used somewhat interchangeably.
+The Welfare Indicators Act challenges the U.S. Department of Health and Human Services to identify and set forth not only indicators of welfare dependence and welfare duration but also predictors and causes of welfare receipt.
+However, welfare research has not established clear and definitive causes of welfare dependence.
+Instead, it has identified a number of risk factors associated with welfare use.
+For the purposes of this report, the terms “predictors” and “risk factors” are used somewhat interchangeably.

-Where the Advisory Board established under the Welfare Indicators Act recommended narrowing the focus of dependence indicators, it recommended an expansive view toward predictors and risk factors.
-The range of possible predictors is extremely wide, and until they are measured and analyzed over time as the PRWORA changes continue to be implemented, their value will not be fully known.
-Some of the “predictors” included in this chapter may turn out to be simply correlates of welfare receipt, some may have a causal relationship, some may be consequences, and some may have predictive value.
+Following the recommendation of the Advisory Board, this chapter includes a wide range of possible predictors and risk factors.
+As research advances, some of the “predictors” included in this chapter may turn out to be simply correlates of welfare receipt, some may have a causal relationship, some may be consequences, and some may have predictive value.

 Economic Security Risk Factors (ECON).
-The first group includes nine measures associated with economic security.
-This group encompasses six measures of poverty, as well as measures of child support receipt, food insecurity, and lack of health insurance.
+The first group includes eight measures associated with economic security.
+This group encompasses five measures of poverty, as well as measures of child support receipt, food insecurity, and lack of health insurance.
 The tables and figures illustrating measures of economic security are labeled with the prefix ECON throughout this chapter.

 Poverty measures are important predictors of dependence, because families with fewer economic resources are more likely to be dependent on means-tested assistance.
 In addition, poverty and other measures of deprivation, such as food insecurity, are important to assess in conjunction with the measures of dependence outlined in Chapter II.